ybertot/coq/doc/sphinx/proof-engine/tactics.rst

   such arguments.
 Coq < Arguments minus !n !m.
 After that command, the expression (minus (S x) y) is left untouched bysimpl, while (minus (S
   x) (S y)) is reduced to (minus x y).
-+ A special heuristic to determine if a constant has to be unfolded can be activated with the following command: Coq < Arguments minus n m : simpl nomatch.
++ A special heuristic to de@termine if a constant has to be unfolded can be activated with the following command: Coq < Arguments minus n m : simpl nomatch.
 The heuristic avoids to perform a simplification step that would expose a match construct in head position.
 For example the